awsdocs/amazon-sagemaker-developer-guide/doc_source/build-and-manage-steps.md

 You use a condition step to evaluate the condition of step properties to assess which action should be taken next in the pipeline\.

 A condition step requires a list of conditions, a list of steps to run if the condition evaluates to `true`, and a list of steps to run if the condition evaluates to `false`\.
-The following example shows how to create a `Condition` step definition\.
-For more information on `Condition` step requirements, see the [sagemaker\.workflow\.condition\_step\.ConditionStep](https://sagemaker.readthedocs.io/en/stable/workflows/pipelines/sagemaker.workflow.pipelines.html#conditionstep) documentation\.
+The following example shows how to create a `ConditionStep` definition\.

 **Limitations**
 + SageMaker Pipelines doesn't support the use of nested condition steps\.
 You can't pass a condition step as the input for another condition step\.